-The Office of the Registrar processes applications for residency for continuous undergraduate and Veterinary Medicine students.
-Applications are accepted 45 calendar days prior to the first day of the term and up to 30 days after the first day of the term.
-Submit your application to the Office of the Registrar, 118 Anderson Hall, Manhattan, KS, 66506-0114.
+Applications for Reclassification (currently enrolled students) are accepted 45 calendar days prior to the first day of the term and up to 30 days after the first day of the term.
+Refer to the Academic Calendar for the exact dates for each semester.

 |Fall semester||July through mid-September|

 |Summer semester||April through mid-June|

 For newly admitted or continuing K-State Students who believe that their initial classification should be reconsidered.
 This is the first step in the reconsideration process.

 For newly admitted or continuing K-State students who have gone through the initial classification or reclassification review and received a form letter indicating the request for in-state tuition and fees consideration has been denied.